RadioOperator/EFRConnect-android-variant/README.md

 # EFR Connect for Android,  a variant version!

 2021-12-25, new feature added:
-DFU dialog, can keep the last file selection for next device.
+<font color="red">DFU dialog, can keep the last file selection for next device.</font>

 At first, modify the original source code for my personal uses.
 Now, share it here.